Freight Shipping from Riverside to Tacoma

 How much does it cost to ship freight from Riverside to Tacoma?

-Full truckload (FTL) rates from Riverside, CA to Tacoma, WA currently range from $2,672-$3,294 for a standard dry van load over the 1,243-mile route.
+Full truckload (FTL) rates from Riverside, CA to Tacoma, WA currently range $2,672-$3,294 (roughly $2.18-$2.68 per mile over 1,243 miles).
 LTL shipments typically cost $884-$1,457 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Riverside to Tacoma?